Horse Therapy: The Trouble with Firefly

 A few months ago I began having trouble with one of our young horses.
-During therapy session, Firefly started misbehaving and kicking girls, children and mothers.
-The girls, fear stricken, refused to have anything to do with Firefly.
+During a therapy session, Firefly started misbehaving and kicking girls, children, and mothers.
+The girls, fear-stricken, refused to have anything to do with Firefly.
 Everyone began to avoid him and his attitude became worse.
 We stopped using him during therapy sessions.
 Mothers of the disabled children lost their trust, the girls were afraid; I felt overwhelmed and sobered by the risks.
 I knew he needed re-training.

 I pulled them out of work at Ruhamah Designs six consecutive times over those three weeks and went back to basics.
 I taught them the Parelli games.
 They learned to send horses away, and then toward them again.
 They learned to work with the carrot stick and play the “porcupine game.”

 We moved to the round pen and I showed girls how to “join up.”
 That was the biggest miracle of all: Firefly moving around the pen at liberty, a girl with a whip in her hand, and then his lowered head, cocked ear as he “asked” to be allowed to stop and come into the circle to re-establish his connection with the girl.
 Girls began asking for the privilege of joining up with Firefly!